 I run two main machines for everything – work and play.
 I’ve got a MacBook Pro Retina Mid 2015 for my laptop, and a custom built Windows machine for my desktop.
 I’ve grown to love macOS for getting anything done, other than gaming.
 Because of that, I use my laptop for everything, even though I have a desktop.
 My first thought was, “I could make it a hackintosh”, but it’s an AMD Ryzen system, so I can’t.
-There is progress being made on a Ryzen kernel, but I’m not sure I’d trust it yet.
+There is progress being made on a Ryzen kernel, but I’m not sure I’d trust it yet for daily use.

 I wondered if I could cobble together another machine, from some parts I had laying around, and end up with a working intel system that could run macOS.
 I had a case, RAM, SSD, hard drive, GPU and power supply.
 Only things missing were a CPU and motherboard.
 My file server had a Core i7 4790k in it, which is a little overkill for what it’s doing.
 That was swapped out for a Haswell-based Pentium.
 Ebay was scoured for the motherboard, and I found an Asus Q87 motherboard marked as untested for less than £20.
 I tthought I’d give it a shot… and bought it.